minhoheo/minhoheo.github.io/getting_involved.md

             <h3 style="text-align: left;">&#128640; <b>Lab Culture</b> </h3>
             <p class="margin-left">
                 That said, research is about asking <i>good questions</i>, less about publishing many papers.
-Starting from day 1, we work on developing your research taste through structuring your research direction and forming a detailed plan.
+Starting from day 1, we work on developing your research taste by structuring your research direction and forming a detailed plan.
 We especially focus on developing core skills such as discussing high-level research topics, posing impactful and interesting questions, and scrutinizing technical details.
 We aim to cultivate a strong philosophy for research.
 Everything else (e.g., # of publications) then follows